SalomePlatform/adao/doc/en/scripts/simple_ParallelFunctionTest.rst

 .. note::

-    .. index:: single: EnableMultiProcessingInEvaluation
+    .. index:: single: EnableParallelEvaluations

     It can be useful to make sure that the evaluation of the operator is really done in parallel, and for example that there is no forced use of a parallelism acceleration, which would avoid a real parallel test.
-For this purpose, it is recommended to systematically use the boolean special parameter "*EnableMultiProcessingInEvaluation*", exclusively reserved for
+For this purpose, it is recommended to systematically use the boolean special parameter "*EnableParallelEvaluations*", exclusively reserved for this
-    this purpose, of the operator declaration command.
+    purpose, of the operator declaration command.
 The use of this parameter is illustrated in this example.
-It should not be used in any other case.